 Section 20 provides that only qualified health practitioners may perform an abortion.
 It also provides that a doctor and a registered nurse are a qualified health practitioner for performing an abortion by administering a drug at the written direction of a doctor.

 Section 21 addresses Abortion on woman more than 24 weeks pregnant.
-It states a doctor may perform an abortion, or direct a registered nurse to perform an abortion by administering a drug, on a woman who is more than 24 weeks pregnant only if the doctor reasonably believes the continuation of the woman’s pregnancy would involve greater risk of injury to the physical or mental health of the woman than if the pregnancy were terminated; and has consulted at least 1 other doctor who also believes the continuation of the woman’s pregnancy would involve greater risk of injury to the physical or mental health of the woman than if the pregnancy were terminated.
+It states a doctor may perform an abortion, or direct a registered nurse to perform an abortion by administering a drug, on a woman who is more than 24 weeks pregnant.
+Only if the doctor reasonably believes the continuation of the woman’s pregnancy would involve greater risk of injury to the physical or mental health of the woman than if the pregnancy were terminated and has consulted at least one other doctor who also believes the continuation of the woman’s pregnancy would involve greater risk of injury to the physical or mental health of the woman than if the pregnancy were terminated.

 Section 22 concerns the duty to perform or assist in abortion.
 It says no-one is under a duty to perform or assist in performing an abortion.
 A person is entitled to refuse to assist in performing an abortion.
 However, a doctor has a duty to perform, and a registered nurse has a duty to assist a doctor in the performance of, an abortion on a woman in an emergency if the abortion is necessary to save the life of, or to prevent a serious physical injury to, the woman.

 Division 3 of the Bill concerns patient protection.
 Under Section 23 Declarations for abortion facility The Minister must, by written notice, declare an area around an abortion facility to be a protected area for the facility.
 An area declared to be protected area must be, at least 50m at any point from the abortion facility; and sufficient to ensure the privacy and unimpeded access for anyone entering, trying to enter or leaving the abortion facility; and no bigger than necessary.